81 Important agile terminologies you need to know

 Refactoring improves the internal structure of the current source code while maintaining the program’s exterior behavior.

-47. Relative Estimation
+47. Relative estimation

 The agile term “relative estimation” refers to estimating jobs or user stories by comparing or combining things of similar difficulty.